MaastrichtU-IDS/fair-metadata/CONTRIBUTING.md

 git checkout -b my-branch
 ```

-3. See how to run the API in development at https://github.com/MaastrichtU-IDS/fair-metadata
+3. See how to run the application in development at https://github.com/MaastrichtU-IDS/fair-metadata

 ## Pull Request process